 Solar Power on Mercer Island

-NEW!
 Solarize Mercer Island - Residential Solar Installation Campaign

-The City has signed an agreement with regional non-profit group Northwest SEED to launch a mass solar installation initiative here on Mercer Island.
+The City has signed an agreement in early 2014 with regional non-profit group Northwest SEED to launch a mass solar installation initiative here on Mercer Island.
 The Solarize Mercer Island campaign intends to bring at least 30 new residential solar arrays online, and will be run jointly by Northwest SEED, the City, committed citizen volunteers, and with support from the Washington Dept of Commerce and Puget Sound Energy (PSE).

 This exciting opportunity builds on the success of the 2012 PSE Green Power sign-up campaign, last year's EPA Green Power Community Award, and is a logical next step following the installation of the City's solar array at the Community Center in July 2013.